eliasayele/in-quiz-questions/node.js/node.js-quiz.md

 Q33.You have a script.js file with the single line of code shown here.
 What will be the output of executing script.js with the node command? console.log(arguments);
-- ReferenceError: arguments is not defined
+- ReferenceError: arguments is not defined -----> correct
  - an empty string
  - undefined
  - an object representing an array that has five elements